-When you first learn to knit, the first stitch you learn is Garter Stitch, knitting every stitch of every row.
+When you first learn to knit, the first stitch you learn is the garter stitch, knitting every stitch of every row.
 It's simple, easy to grasp and makes a good-looking, non-rolling fabric, but that's not the end of the story.

 01 of 07